-2020/21 2021/22 2022/23 Statutory recommendations Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors can make written recommendations to the audited body which need to be considered by the body and responded to publicly during our financial staten issues in producing accounce covered in this report.
-See These have been followed but a weakness remains u e pages 12 to 14 for details of etrospective and relate to and so are relevant to all years the recommendations made. rts have been made to address s is completed and a more Public Interest Report Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors have the power to make a report if they consider a matter is sufficiently important to be brought to the attention of the audited body or the public as a matter of urgency, including matters which may already be known to the public, but where it is in the public interest for the auditor to publish their independent view.
+2020/21 2021/22 2022/23 Statutory recommendations Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors can make written recommendations to the audited body which need to be considered by the body and responded to publicly Statutory recommendations were made in November 2021 as a result of findings during our financial statements audit.
+The issues are retrospective and relate to issues in producing accounts for audit since 2018/19 and so are relevant to all years covered in this report.
+See pages 12 to 14 for details of the recommendations made.
+These have been followed up as part of our work.
+Efforts have been made to addres but a weakness remains until the audit of the accounts is completed and a more permanent solution is identified to provide additional capacity within the finance team.
+Public Interest Report Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors have the power to make a report if they consider a matter is sufficiently important to be brought to the attention of the audited body or the public as a matter of urgency, including matters which may already be known to the public, but where it is in the public interest for the auditor to publish their independent view.
 We have not issued any such reporting We have not issued any such reporting We have not issued any such reporting Application to the Court Under Section 28 of the Local Audit and Accountability Act 2014, if auditors think that an item of account is contrary to law, they may apply to the court for a declaration to that effect.
 We have not made any such applications.
 We have not made any such applications.
 We have not made any such applications.
 Advisory notice Under Section 29 of the Local Audit and Accountability Act 2014, auditors may issue an advisory notice if the auditor thinks that the authority or an officer of the authority: is about to make or has made a decision which involves or would involve the authority incurring unlawful expenditure, is about to take or has begun to take a course of action which, if followed to its conclusion, would be unlawful and likely to cause a loss or deficiency, or is about to enter an item of account, the entry of which is unlawful.
 We have not issued any such notices.
 We have not issued any such notices.
 We have not issued any such notices.
 Judicial review Under Section 31 of the Local Audit and Accountability Act 2014, auditors may make an application for judicial review of a decision of an authority, or of a failure by an authority to act, which it is reasonable to believe would have an effect on the accounts of that body.
 We have not made any such applications.
 We have not made any such applications.
 We have not made any such applications.